niharshah/goldstandard-reviewer-paper-match/README.md

 # README

-This repository accompanies the paper "*A Gold Standard Dataset for the Reviewer Assignment Problem*" by Stelmakh, Wieting, Neubig, and Shah.
+This repository accompanies the paper "*A Gold Standard Dataset for the Reviewer Assignment Problem*" by Ivan Stelmakh, John Wieting, Graham Neubig, and Nihar Shah.
 The structure of the directory is as follows (more details on each point below):

 1. `data` folder contains the dataset we release in this work
 2. `notebooks` folder contains jupyter notebooks that explore the dataset and replicate the results of the paper